jpnarkinsky/sanitize-html-stream/README.md

 ### Iframe Filters

 If you would like to allow iframe tags but want to control the domains that are allowed through you can provide an array of hostnames that you would like to allow as iframe sources.
-This hostname is a property in the options object passed as an argument to the `sanitize-html` function.
+This hostname is a property in the options object passed as an argument to the `sanitize-html-stream` function.

 This array will be checked against the html that is passed to the function and return only `src` urls that include the allowed hostnames in the object.
 The url in the html that is passed must be formatted correctly (valid hostname) as an embedded iframe otherwise the module will strip out the src from the iframe.